North American stock markets push higher

-TORONTO — The financial and industrial sectors helped lead Canada's main stock index higher in early trading, while U.S. stock markets also started the week with significant gains.
+TORONTO — Canada's main stock index posted a triple-digit advance in late-morning trading, helped by gains in the financial and industrial sectors, while U.S. stock markets also surged higher.

-The November crude oil contract was down two cents at US$40.23 per barrel and the November natural gas contract was down nine cents at US$2.72 per mmBTU.
+The November crude contract was up two cents at US$40.27 per barrel and the November natural gas contract was down nearly a penny at US$2.80 per mmBTU.

 This report by The Canadian Press was first published Sept.
 28, 2020.